Child Killed By Family Pet

 A tragic incident occurred in Malton, North Yorkshire, England on Friday, November 1, 2024, when a 10-year-old girl was killed by her family’s dog at their residence.

 Post-attack, the dog was secured in a vehicle by a family member, facilitating its safe seizure by the arriving officers.
-The dog’s breed remains undisclosed and it has been relocated to a secure kennel.
+The dog’s breed remains undisclosed and it was relocated to a secure kennel.
 Police confirmed on Sunday that the dog would be euthanized.
 The identity of the deceased girl has been kept confidential, with an autopsy scheduled for November 3 to ascertain the exact cause of death.

 While North Yorkshire Police are deeply invested in probing the details of this fatal incident, they have noted that “all indications so far suggest it was out-of-character, with the girl and dog having a close, loving relationship.”
 The public has been urged to avoid speculation and respect the bereaved family’s privacy.